smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 #### 11th to 15th September

 * Add log4j to Java middleware, setup;
-* Rengine not being shutdown correctly on restart of server:
+* Rengine not being shutdown correctly on reload of service:
   ```
   Cannot find JRI native library!
   Please make sure that the JRI native library is in a directory listed in java.library.path.